mcattell/vplay/README.md

 =====
 The application doesn't yet include a pick list of videos.
 Instead, the path to an avi is hard coded for testing.
 In future the intention is to add a scrollable list of media files and perhaps make it work with VLC streaming server or something similar.

+Install gstreamer 1.0 on the Raspberry PI as this is the backend that Qt will use when playing media files.
+Remove gstreamer 0.1 if it is present, like this:

+sudo apt-get purge gstreamer0.1 sudo apt-get autoremove

+Then install gstreamer 1.0
+sudo apt-get install gstreamer 1.0